jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-1g.md

 - reduce foreign imports for home consumption as much as possible
 - increase the domestic exports as much as possible

-Its two great engines for enriching the country were:
+Its 2 great engines for enriching the country were:

 1. Restraints on importation
 2. Encouragements to exportation